-Some of this standardization will occur naturally over time, as (i) large lenders enter the market and establish a de facto standard, (ii) lenders merge and begin to standardize their loan product offerings, (iii) more lenders enter the market and decide to offer lender products that are well-established rather than develop their own products, and (iv) larger borrowers that work with multiple lenders may effectively force lenders to offer more consistent loan products.
+Some of this standardization will occur naturally over time, as

+- 1. Large lenders enter the market and establish a de facto standard - 2.
+Lenders merge and begin to standardize their loan product offerings - 3.
+More lenders enter the market and decide to offer lender products that are well-established rather than develop their own products, and - 4.
+Larger borrowers that work with multiple lenders may effectively force lenders to offer more consistent loan products.

 Further standardization can also be supported through increased transparency of loan product offerings by lenders, industry groups that encourage more uniform standards for lenders, more established borrowers or lenders working with newer market entrants to offer best practices, or the emergence of service providers that offer standard platforms that support more consistent loan product offerings.